davidfowl/aspnetvnextwebapiapp/Generations.md

-### .NET Generations
+# .NET Generations
+.NET Generation represent binary portability across platforms using a single moniker.
+They are an evolution of Portable Class Libraries.
+They are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** was.

-### Terms
+## Terms
 - **Reference Assembly** - An assembly that contains API surface only.
 There is no IL in the method bodies.
 It is used for compilation only, and cannot be used to run.
 - **Implementation Assembly** - An assembly that contains an implementation of a reference assembly.
 - **Platform** - e.g. .NET Framework 4.5, Windows Phone 8.1
 - **Generation** - a versioned set of the available reference assemblies across all platforms

-### Formal definition
-Generations are the pivot for portable surface area.
-They are the only supported moniker that aggregates multiple target monikers to provide a common surface area supported by all those monikers.
-Generations are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** was.
+## Principles

-Platforms expose .NET surface area from a particular generation.
+- Platforms expose .NET surface area from a particular generation.
+- Any change in a reference assembly's API surface causes the generation to version.

+## Existing Generations
-Below is the mapping table from platform to generation.
-Targeting a generation means you can run on the platform specified on the right.
+Below is the mapping table from existing platforms to their generation.

 e.g. If a library targets Generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP) and DNX Core 5.0